1899 Edinburgh South by-election

-The 1899 Edinburgh South by-election was a parliamentary by-election held for the House of Commons constituency of Edinburgh South in Scotland on 19 June 1899.
+The 1899 Edinburgh South by-election was a parliamentary by-election held for the UK House of Commons constituency of Edinburgh South in Scotland on 19 June 1899.

 Vacancy

 The by-election was caused by the death of the sitting Liberal Unionist MP, Robert Cox on 2 June 1899.
 Cox had held the seat since the 1895 general election when he had narrowly defeated the sitting Liberal MP Herbert Paul.